 I barely duck in time to avoid the punch.

 Now I'm back in the testing chamber.
 The mirror Rosalind stares at me through her piercing blue eyes.
-She looks three-dimensional, the fear on her face perfectly paralleled to what I feel.
-She's almost like a real human.
+She looks scared, unstable, the fear on her face perfectly paralleled to what I feel.
+She looks as solid as a real human.
 It's a simulation, she could well come to life.
 Feeling a little intimidated, I back away into the cafeteria.

 Or not.
 It's a bus, filled to the brim with people.
-I grasp a pole and hold on firmly as it begins to move.
+I grasp a handrail and hold on firmly as it begins to move.

 A man is seated to my left.
 I cannot see his face, because it is covered by the newspaper gripped tightly in his scarred, bony fingers.
 'Do you know this man?'

 I squint at the page.
 There is a headshot of a bearded man and the headline reads BRUTAL MURDERER FINALLY APPREHENDED.
 I shudder.
 I don't want to be involved in a murder trial, but I feel like I know the man.
 But there's this other feeling inside me, a nagging doubt, that tells me that knowing a murderer could get me in trouble.
 Is it possible to fail an aptitude test?
 Is that what would happen?

 'I - I've never met him before.'
 I swallow.
 'Why do you want to know?'

 'None of your business.'
 He stands and flicks the newspaper to the ground.
 I can see his face.
 It's scarred and beaten-down, and his nose looks burnt.
 I can't see his eyes, however, because he is wearing sunglasses.
 A dark beanie is riding up the front of his head, and I can just see his fringe.